Ardi

-Ardi (ARA-VP-6/500) is the designation of the fossilized skeletal remains of an Ardipithecus ramidus, thought to be an early human-like female anthropoid 4.4 million years old.
-It is the most complete early hominid specimen, with most of the skull, teeth, pelvis, hands and feet, more complete than the previously known Australopithecus afarensis specimen called "Lucy".
-In all, 125 different pieces of fossilized bone were found.
+Ardi (ARA-VP-6/500) is the designation of the fossilized skeletal remains of an Ardipithecus ramidus, thought to be an early human-like female anthropoid around 4.4 million years old.
+Before Little Foot was fully excavated, it was considered the most complete early hominin specimen with 125 pieces, including most of the skull, teeth, pelvis, hands, and feet.

 Discovery

-The Ardi skeleton was discovered at Aramis in the arid badlands near the Awash River in Ethiopia in 1994 by a college student, Yohannes Haile-Selassie, when he uncovered a partial piece of a hand bone.
-The discovery was made by a team of scientists led by UC Berkeley anthropologist, Tim D. White, and was analyzed by an international group of scientists that included Owen Lovejoy heading the biology team.
-On 1 October 2009, the journal Science published an open-access collection of eleven articles, detailing many aspects of A. ramidus and its environment.
+The Ardi skeleton was discovered at Aramis in the arid badlands near the Awash River in Ethiopia in 1994 by college student Yohannes Haile-Selassie, when he uncovered a partial piece of a hand bone.
+The discovery was made by a team of scientists led by UC Berkeley anthropologist Tim White, and was analyzed by an international group of scientists that included Claude Lovejoy heading the biology team.
+On 1 October 2009, the journal Science published an open-access collection of eleven articles, detailing many aspects of Ardipithecus ramidus and its environment.
 Her fossils were also found near animal remains which indicated that she inhabited a forest type of environment, contrary to the theory that bipedalism originated in savannahs.

-Ardi was not the first fossil of A. ramidus to come to light.
+Ardi was not the first fossil of Ardipithecus ramidus to come to light.
 The first ones were found in Ethiopia in 1992, but it took 17 years to assess their significance.

 Etymology

-The word Ardi means "ground floor" and the word ramid means "root" in the Afar language, suggesting that Ardi lived on the ground and was the root of the family tree of humanity.
+The word Ardi means "ground floor" and the word ramid means "root" in Afar, suggesting that Ardi lived on the ground and was the root of the family tree of humanity.